 This is when I started practicing Zen meditation.
-I took a three-month beginners course, where I spent an hour to two per week learning how to effectively calm my mind.
+I took a three-month beginner’s course, where I spent an hour to two per week learning how to effectively calm my mind.
 Eventually, I took the next course level and spent a challenging ten-day retreat just outside of Sydney in complete noble silence.
-No speaking or even eye contact for 10 days learning an ancient medication technique called Vipassana.
+No speaking or even eye contact for 10 days learning an ancient meditation technique called Vipassana.

-With my coach during the NZ Championships.
+With my coach during NZ Championship Tournament.

 Taken during practice